-Republican celebrations often credited Jefferson with saving the nation’s republican principles.
+Democratic-Republican celebrations often credited Jefferson with saving the nation’s republican principles.
 In a move that enraged Federalists, they used the image of George Washington, who had passed away in 1799, linking the republican virtue Washington epitomized to the democratic liberty Jefferson championed.
-Leaving behind the military pomp of power-obsessed Federalists, Republicans had peacefully elected the scribe of national independence, the philosopher-patriot who had battled tyranny with his pen, not with a sword or a gun.
+Leaving behind the military pomp of power-obsessed Federalists, Democratic-Republicans had peacefully elected the scribe of national independence, the philosopher-patriot who had battled tyranny with his pen, not with a sword or a gun.

 The celebrations of Jefferson’s presidency and the defeat of the Federalists expressed many citizens’ willingness to assert greater direct control over the government as citizens.
 The definition of citizenship was changing.
 Early American national identity was coded masculine, just as it was coded white and wealthy; yet, since the Revolution, women had repeatedly called for a place in the conversation.
 Mercy Otis Warren was one of the most noteworthy female contributors to the public ratification debate over the Constitution of 1787 and 1788, but women all over the country were urged to participate in the discussion over the Constitution.
 “It is the duty of the American ladies, in a particular manner, to interest themselves in the success of the measures that are now pursuing by the Federal Convention for the happiness of America,” a Philadelphia essayist announced.
 “They can retain their rank as rational beings only in a free government.
-In a monarchy…they will be considered as valuable members of a society, only in proportion as they are capable of being mothers for soldiers, who are the pillars of crowned heads.”10 American women were more than mothers to soldiers; they were mothers to liberty.
+In a monarchy . . . they will be considered as valuable members of a society, only in proportion as they are capable of being mothers for soldiers, who are the pillars of crowned heads.”10 American women were more than mothers to soldiers; they were mothers to liberty.

 Historians have used the term Republican Motherhood to describe the early American belief that women were essential in nurturing the principles of liberty in the citizenry.
 Women would pass along important values of independence and virtue to their children, ensuring that each generation cherished the same values of the American Revolution.
 Because of these ideas, women’s actions became politicized.
-Republican partisans even described women’s choice of sexual partner a crucial to the health and well-being of both the party and the nation.
-“The fair Daughters of America” should “never disgrace themselves by giving their hands in marriage to any but real republicans,” a group of New Jersey Republicans asserted.
+Some even described women’s choice of sexual partner as crucial to the health and well-being of both the party and the nation.
+“The fair Daughters of America” should “never disgrace themselves by giving their hands in marriage to any but real republicans,” a group of New Jersey Democratic-Republicans asserted.
 A Philadelphia paper toasted “The fair Daughters of Columbia.
-May their smiles be the reward of Republicans only.”11 Though unmistakably steeped in the gendered assumptions about female sexuality and domesticity that denied women an equal share of the political rights men enjoyed, these statements also conceded the pivotal role women played as active participants in partisan politics.
+May their smiles be the reward of Republicans only.”11 Though unmistakably steeped in the gendered assumptions about female sexuality and domesticity that denied women an equal share of the political rights men enjoyed, these statements also conceded the pivotal role women played as active participants in partisan politics.12

 IV.
 Jefferson as President

-Jefferson’s foreign policy, especially the Embargo of 1807, elicited the most outrage from his Federalist critics.
-As Napoleon Bonaparte’s armies moved across Europe, Jefferson wrote to a European friend that he was glad that God had “divided the dry lands of your hemisphere from the dry lands of ours, and said ‘here, at least, be there peace.’”13 Unfortunately, the Atlantic Ocean soon became the site of Jefferson’s greatest foreign policy test, as England, France, and Spain refused to respect American ships’ neutrality.
+Jefferson’s foreign policy, particularly the Embargo Act of 1807, elicited the most outrage from his Federalist critics.
+As Napoleon Bonaparte’s armies moved across Europe, Jefferson wrote to a European friend that he was glad that God had “divided the dry lands of your hemisphere from the dry lands of ours, and said ‘here, at least, be there peace.’”14 Unfortunately, the Atlantic Ocean soon became the site of Jefferson’s greatest foreign policy test, as England, France, and Spain refused to respect American ships’ neutrality.
 The greatest offenses came from the British, who resumed the policy of impressment, seizing thousands of American sailors and forcing them to fight for the British navy.

 V. Native American Power and the United States

-The rhetoric of equality was far removed from the reality of inequality along gender, class, racial and ethnic lines that permeated Jeffersonian America, as the diplomatic relations between Native Americans and local, state, and national governments illustrates.
-Prior to the Revolution, many Indian nations had balanced a delicate diplomacy between European empires, which scholars have called the ‘Play-off System.’19 Moreover, in many parts of North America, indigenous peoples dominated social relations.
+The Jeffersonian rhetoric of equality contrasted harshly with the reality of a nation stratified along the lines of gender, class, race, and ethnicity.
+Diplomatic relations between Native Americans and local, state, and national governments offer a dramatic example of the dangers of those inequalities.
+Prior to the Revolution, many Native American nations had balanced a delicate diplomacy between European empires, which scholars have called the Play-off System.18 Moreover, in many parts of North America, Indigenous peoples dominated social relations.

-Throughout the early republic, diplomacy was the common recourse between Native nations and between Native peoples and the federal government.
+Throughout the early republic, diplomacy was preferred to war.
 Violence and warfare carried enormous costs for all parties—in lives, money, trade disruptions, and reputation.
 Diplomacy allowed parties to air their grievances, negotiate their relationships, and minimize violence.
 Violent conflicts arose when diplomacy failed.